Kubulambula/Godot-GDShell/addons/gdshell/docs/en/commands/man.md

 ## (command)

 You can specify a command to list the manual article for, for example `man gdfetch` will print the manual for the `gdfetch` command.
-If no command is specified, it will defult to the manual article for the manual (being the same as `man man`).
+If no command is specified, it will default to the manual article for the manual (being the same as `man man`).

 The manual command simply calls the passed commands `_get_manual()` function.